Great Mission Housing Venezuela

 Great Mission Housing Venezuela (Spanish: Gran Misión Vivienda Venezuela, GMVV) is a program of the Venezuelan government Bolivarian missions to provide housing for people who live in precarious conditions.
 The program was launched by the Hugo Chávez administration in 2011 and planned to build 350,000 houses by the end of 2012.
+Between 2011 and 2017 the Venezuelan government built 1.3 million new homes as part the GMVV programme and in July 2023, Nicolás Maduro announced that the program had delivered 4.6 million houses.

 The program has been subject to criticism due to corruption, opacity and structural deficiencies.
+Between 2012 and 2013, Colombian businessman Alex Saab received US$159 million from the Venezuelan government to import housing materials, but only products worth US$3 million were delivered.
+By 2017, there were inconsistencies in government figures about investment and there was a deficit of at least $76 billion whose destination was unknown.
+The same year, during the Constituent Assembly election, government officials pressured residents to participate in the process.
+Engineers have warned about infrastructure deterioration of program's buildings, and that houses are vulnerable in the event of an earthquake.

 Program

 President Hugo Chávez started the social missions in 2003 with the purpose of helping the most disadvantaged social sectors and guaranteeing essential rights such as health, education and food.
-Transparencia Venezuela describes that the development and promotion of economic resources, originating from the state-owned Petróleos de Venezuela (PDVSA), generated a political floor for the governmental management of that time, but that "as the years went by, many social missions lost their social perspective and focused their axis of action on political activities" characterized by discretionality and information opacity.
+The program aimed investing economic revenue from the state-owned Petróleos de Venezuela (PDVSA).
+Transparencia Venezuela, Transparency International's chapter in the country, described that the model allowed political support to the government at the time, but that "as the years went by, many social missions lost their social perspective" and focused on political activities characterized by discretionality and opacity.

 According to the government, under the program, the government provides residents with a long-term payment plan based on their means, calculating the payments on the building cost of the houses and not the market value of the property, that each resident retains their house for life and can pass the house on to their children.
 If a resident wishes to sell their house within thirty years of taking possession, the government has first refusal.
 Residents do not have full ownership rights over their homes.

 Countries with building contracts have included Russia, China and Belarus.

-A panel organized by Transparencia Venezuela in 2016, made up of experts, human rights activists and deputies, concluded that twelve years of implementation of the missions resulted in low performance in the reduction of poverty and political and electoral use, mainly among the most vulnerable sectors.
+A panel organized by Transparencia Venezuela in 2016, made up of experts, human rights activists and deputies, determined that the program had little success in reducing poverty during twelve years of its implementation.
+The panel also concluded that the mission was used for political and electoral purposes, mainly among the most vulnerable social sectors.